rationalis/rationalis.github.io/about.md

 permalink: /about/
 ---

-Hi, my name is Jimmy Ye, and I'm currently in my third year of completing my BS in Computer Science, with a minor in mathematics, at [University of California, San Diego](http://ucsd.edu).
-My goal is to contribute as much as I can to the (I believe) inevitable creation of artificial general intelligence.
+Hi, my name is Jimmy Ye, and I'm currently a fourth-year undergraduate, completing my BS in Computer Science, with a minor in mathematics, at [University of California, San Diego](http://ucsd.edu).
+My goal is to contribute as much as I can to the (I hope) inevitable creation of artificial general intelligence.

-I use this blog primarily to post expositions on my own "work"; I use the term loosely to describe any work (*n.* something done or made) which I have dedicated time and effort into, which will usually consist of code or math or both.
-Secondarily, I'll post thoughts or opinions on any of a variety of topics, including my personal life, technology, politics, and philosophy.
+I use this blog primarily to post expositions on my own "work"; I use the term extremely loosely to describe any work (*n.* something done or made) which I have dedicated time and effort into, which will usually consist of code or math or both.
+Secondarily, I may post thoughts or opinions on any of a variety of topics, including my personal life, technology, politics, and philosophy.

 A relatively up-to-date, online version of my résumé is available on [my LinkedIn](https://www.linkedin.com/in/jimmy-ye-a3333b82).
 A fully